Retail Site Selection

 How do lease terms and co-tenancy affect decisions?

-Map anchors and tenant clusters to support lease negotiations and co-tenancy clauses.
+Map anchors and tenant clusters within range of your prospective retail site to support lease negotiations and co-tenancy clauses.

 What about franchise disclosure documents (FDDs)?